 You know who you are

 In my search to remember who I was, I came across the work of Dr. Stephen Stosny.
 He has done a great deal of work with abuse victims and abusers.
 He teaches how to find and rebuild your Core Values.
 He says that this is often lost during an abusive or another type of traumatic situation.
-His teaching has really helped me.
+His teaching has helped me.

 What is the most important thing about me?
 What do I want my loved ones to remember about me when I have passed away?